sapphirepp/sapphirepp/doc/pages/examples/closure.md

 the standard deviation $\sigma$ of the initial distribution, and the scattering frequency $\nu$.
-As demonstrated in the [parallel shock](#parallel-shock) example, we will these as runtime parameters.
+As demonstrated in the [parallel shock](#parallel-shock) example, we will define these as runtime parameters.

-1. **Define**
+1. **Define the parameters**

-   We start by declaring our runtime parameters:
+   We start by declaring our runtime parameters with default values:

    @snippet{lineno} examples/vfp/closure/config.h Define runtime parameter

-2. **Declare**
+2. **Add the parameters to the parameter file**

-   Next, we inform the @dealref{ParameterHandler} that the declared parameters exist:
+   Next, we add the parameters to the @dealref{ParameterHandler}:

    @snippet{lineno} examples/vfp/closure/config.h Declare runtime parameter

-3. **Parse**

-   Finally, we parse them:

-   @snippet{lineno} examples/vfp/closure/config.h Parse runtime parameter

 ### Initial Condition {#initial-condition-closure}